-- 3.6.1 All personnel shall be instructed in the use and location of vehicle-mounted fire extinguishers.

-- 3.6.2 Equipment shall be fueled only:

-- when the engine has been shut down,

-- from approved containers, and

-- at least 10 ft (3.05 m) from any operating equipment.

-3.6.3 Spilled fuel shall be cleaned up or protected from possible ignition.
+- 3.6.1 All personnel shall be instructed in the use and location of vehicle-mounted fire extinguishers. - 3.6.2 Equipment shall be fueled only: - when the engine has been shut down, - from approved containers, and - at least 10 ft (3.05 m) from any operating equipment. - 3.6.3 Spilled fuel shall be cleaned up before restarting the equipment that was fueled or protected from possible ignition.

-- 3.6.4 Flammable liquids shall be stored, handled, and dispensed from approved and clearly marked containers. - 3.6.5 Equipment shall not be operated within 10 ft (3.05 m) of areas in which refueling has recently taken place. - 3.6.6 Smoking shall be prohibited when working around or handling flammable liquids or while wearing clothing contaminated by fuel. - 3.6.7 Clothing contaminated with fuel shall be changed, removed, or replaced as soon as possible. - 3.6.8 Open flame and other sources of ignition shall be avoided.

-3.6.9 When safe to do so, arborists shall ensure accumulation of combustible materials is clear of ignition sources.

-3.6.10 Where required, all internal or external combustion engines shall be equipped with spark arresters that conform to SAE Standard J335 or USDA Forest Service Specification 5100-1.
+- 3.6.4 Flammable liquids shall be stored, handled, and dispensed from approved and clearly marked containers. - 3.6.5 Equipment shall not be operated within 10 ft (3.05 m) of areas in which refueling has recently taken place. - 3.6.6 Smoking shall be prohibited when working around or handling flammable liquids or while wearing clothing contaminated by fuel. - 3.6.7 Clothing contaminated with fuel shall be changed, removed, or replaced as soon as possible. - 3.6.8 Open flame and other sources of ignition shall be avoided. - 3.6.9 Workers When safe to do so, workers arborists shall ensure dead and/or accumulation of combustible materials are is clear of hot and/or operating equipment ignition sources. - 3.6.10 Where required, all internal or external combustion engines shall be equipped with spark arresters that conform to SAE Standard J335 or USDA Forest Service Specification 5100-1.